 That said, it should be possible to run an experimental cycle of NKNW to get a taste of the experience.
 30 days isn't enough to feel the full benefits, but it isn't so much that your body becomes dependent.
 Take a look at this article for more thoughts: The 30 Day Experiment.

-Most people "go by feel" this is another case where before/after blood tests can be very useful.
+Most people "go by feel" but this is another case where before/after blood tests can be very useful.

 Absolutely no women or children should come in contact with NKNW.
 Our packaging is very clear on this.
 You also need to be careful about letting women or children touch your shoulders before you've washed them, especially within 2 hours of application.